 Ecommerce optimization is the process of improving your website to increase leads and sales for your business.
 You can optimize multiple parts of your site, from your product listings to your navigation, to help deliver a better user experience for your customers.

-How to optimize your ecommerce store: 7 tips for ecommerce optimization
+How to optimize your ecommerce store in 7 steps

 Want to improve your audience’s experience on your site?
-Check out these seven tips on how to optimize your ecommerce store to increase sales for your business!
+Check out these seven steps on how to optimize your ecommerce store to increase sales for your business!

 1. Create a clear and easy-to-use navigation